-You may want to alter your Sync configuration after you have already enabled Sync.
+You may want to alter your Device Sync configuration after you have already enabled Device Sync.

-If you are using Partition-Based Sync, and want to change the
+If you are using Partition-Based Device Sync, and want to change the

-If you are using Flexible Sync and want to add or remove queryable fields, you can do so immediately, without terminating Sync.
+If you are using Flexible Device Sync and want to add or remove queryable fields, you can do so immediately, without terminating Device Sync.

-You must Terminate Sync and Re-enable Sync to make changes to your Partition-Based Sync Configuration.
-While you are re-enabling Realm Sync, you can specify a new Partition Key, or changes to your Read/Write Permissions.
-Making changes to your Sync configuration while terminating and re-enabling Sync will trigger a client reset.
+You must Terminate Device Sync and Re-enable Device Sync to make changes to your Partition-Based Device Sync Configuration.
+While you are re-enabling Atlas Device Sync, you can specify a new Partition Key, or changes to your Read/Write Permissions.
+Making changes to your Device Sync configuration while terminating and re-enabling Device Sync will trigger a client reset.
 To learn more about handling client resets, read the client reset documentation.

-To alter your Flexible Sync Configuration, you can add or remove fields in the Realm UI while Sync is enabled without terminating and re-enabling Sync.
+To alter your Flexible Device Sync Configuration, you can add or remove fields in the Atlas App Services UI while Device Sync is enabled without terminating and re-enabling Device Sync.

 A client reset will not be triggered under the following cases: